 The culmination of Lauryn’s extensive experience and fortunate education resulted in the development of a highly effective healing method called Neuroplastic Functional Training (NFT).
 NFT is a powerful way for people to independently change themselves.
 It has been shown that the development and practice of these neuroplastic functional skill sets create an opportunity for freedom in every area of a person’s life.
-For example, people who are suffering with long-term orthopedic issues such as spinal cord injuries, back problems, and adhesive capsulitis (frozen shoulder) have been consistently helped.
+For example, people who are suffering from long-term orthopedic issues such as spinal cord injuries, back problems, and adhesive capsulitis (frozen shoulder) have been consistently helped.
 Even people with addictions and etiologies such as depression and anxiety are finding relief.
 The list is endless.

 How can I participate in Neuroplastic Functional Training?

 The Neuroplastic Functional Institute is breaking ground in five primary areas: health and wellness, clinical medicine and rehabilitation, active aging, athletic performance, and building businesses.
-NFI offers the training in four formats:
+NFI offers training in four formats:

 - Educational events